10 AMAZING FACTS ABOUT PIGEONS

 - Pigeons are lifesavers.
 Like humans, they can see in colour, but unlike humans they can also see ultraviolet light.
 This is why pigeons have been used in search and rescue missions at sea as they’re excellent at spotting red and yellow life jackets floating in the water.
-Read the amazing story of a search and rescue pigeon.

 - Pigeons are one of the most intelligent birds on the planet and are able to do tasks that only humans and primates can do.
 For example, they can learn to use a touchscreen, they can recognise their own reflection in a mirror, all 26 letters of the English alphabet and the difference between photographs.